 The Designated Materials Regulation (New Brunswick Regulation 2008-54 under the Clean Environment Act came into effect on May 1, 2008.
-The Regulation created Recycle NB and gave it responsibility for the Paint Stewardship Program, the first Extended Producer Responsibility (EPR) program in New Brunswick.
+The Regulation created Recycle NB and gave it responsibility for the Paint Stewardship Program, the first Extended Producer Responsibility (EPR) program in New

-paint agent for brand owners registered under the program.
+With the approval of the stakeholder-based Paint Industry Advisory Committee of the Board in June of 2008, Recycle NB accepted Product Care Association as the paint agent for brand owners registered under the program.
 Product Care Association developed the New Brunswick Paint Recycling Program Plan on behalf of the paint industry in response to the New Brunswick Designated Materials Regulation.
 Recycle NB approved the first program plan April 1, 2009 for a three-year period.